santi-souza/stroke-eda-ml/README.md

 # Stroke EDA, statistics and machine learning prediction

-In this repo you can see a full analysis of stroke prediction using Rmarkdown in Rstudio and Flexdashboard to make a dashboard.
+In this repository you can see a full analysis of stroke prediction using Rmarkdown in Rstudio and Flexdashboard to make a dashboard.

 There are 2 main codes, one for the full analysis and the other for the dashboard.